Brand development that increases sales velocity, guaranteed.

 4. Elf Yourself

 The Office Max Elf Yourself campaign was one of the first and was wildly successful in 2006.
 The basic idea was to allow people to upload pictures of themselves to be depicted as a dancing elf in a holiday-themed ecard.
-Six billion shares later, the campaign has become an enduring tradition and a viral success.
+Six billion shares later, the campaign has become an enduring tradition and a viral video success.

 The takeaway is creating something that can become a tradition and allow your audience members to star in whatever marketing medium you’re utilizing.